The Benefits of Eating Healthy

-The world is not only facing the pandemic of Covid-19, it is also facing an obesity pandemic.
+The world is not only facing the pandemic of Covid-19, it is also facing an obesity pandemic and lifestyle diseases caused by unhealthy eating.
 Sadly, processed foods have taken over our shelves and taken over our lives.
 It has become one of the world’s biggest income generators, but more than that, the food industries have become the greatest marketers and the best manipulators.
 Are you being conditioned to be slaves to their food?

 The fight is on.
 We need the Benefits of Healthy Eating.

 There is a war out there, not a physical one- but rather a mental one.
 Fast food companies and the processed food industry are ruthlessly spending billions each year in marketing and food chemical manipulation- making foods more addictive and brainwashing us and our children into thinking that we should be consuming them.

 Eating healthy, in today’s world, is definitely not the easiest to do.
 You would have to be living under a rock not to have noticed that processed food (factory foods) are the norm and are what most people have in their shopping baskets.
 Let’s be honest: they are easy, they are fast, and they still taste relatively good.
 But they are not healthy.
 They have more chemical compound ingredients than any names you may even recognise on the label.
 When did food start becoming so fake?
 They are a waste with their empty calories and no NUTRIENTS-which is the sum of what is lining our grocery store shelves.
 Box after box, and where is the healthy, real food?

 We also cannot forget that these foods barely go off either.
 They have a forever lifespan.
 Have you ever heard of the processed burger test?
 A doctor bought a burger from one of the local fast foods, we have all bought from it, and 12 years later that burger still sits in his office- no mold, no rot, perfect to eat; only it’s not, it’s 12 years old – gross.
 Real food goes bad and that’s what we want!